bevy-cheatbook/bevy-cheatbook/src/features/hdr-tonemap.md

 Bevy does not currently offer any way to customize the tonemapping operation, only a simple toggle.
 The tonemapping operation is Luminance-weighted Reinhard.

-### Dithering
+## Deband Dithering

-Bevy's tonemapping settings also control dithering.
-Dithering helps color gradients or other areas with subtle changes in color to appear higher-quality, without a "color banding" effect.
+Deband dithering helps color gradients or other areas with subtle changes in color to appear higher-quality, without a "color banding" effect.

-Dithering is enabled by default.
+It is enabled by default, and can be disabled per-camera.

 Here is an example image without dithering (top) and with dithering (bottom).
 Pay attention to the quality/smoothness of the green color gradient on the